Frequently Asked Questions

-Every official elected or re-elected in November 2011 must take the mandatory ethics training by November 2012.
-This applies to incumbent officials who took the training when the law went into effect in 2009.
-Since those officials will begin a new term of office if reelected in November 2011, the training requirement is triggered again.
+Every official elected or re-elected in November 2014 must take the mandatory ethics training by November 2015.
+This includes incumbent officials who took the training after their previous election(s).
+Since those officials will begin a new term of office if reelected in November 2014, the training requirement is triggered again.

 2. Who is covered under the law?